Generative and Protective AI for Content Creation

 Submit the paper through OpenReview Portal

-All accepted papers are expected to be presented in the poster session, and some of which will be selected for oral talks at the workshop in-person.
+All accepted papers are expected to be presented in person during the poster session, and some of which will be selected for in-person oral talks at the workshop.

 Call for Regular/Short Papers

-We invite research contributions related to generative AI for content creation, with an emphasis on controllability, protection, and real-world creative practices.
+We invite research contributions related to generative AI for content creation that is (1) original and unpublished; (2) work-in-progress; (3) published at recent conferences or journals (e.g., ICML, ICLR, NeurIPS, CVPR, ICCV, TMLR, etc.), with an emphasis on controllability, protection, and real-world creative practices.
+If the paper was already published at a conference or journal, please explicitly provide the link/conference name to the paper.
 Topics of interest based on the workshop scope include, but not limited to:

 • Controllable X-to-X generation, where X represents any modality (e.g., text, image, audio, video)